rlawrenc/cosc_304/README.md

 **The use of artificial intelligence (AI) assistance, such as ChatGPT, Gemini, or Copilot, for any assessed portions of this course is not permitted unless explicitly specified by the instructor.
 Specifically, AI is not allowed for exams but is allowed for assignments as long as it is used properly for learning.**

 ## Academic Integrity Course Policies
-Academic integrity is critical to being a professional developer and a respected person.
-This is a guide to what is and is not acceptable behaviors in this course.
+Academic integrity is an important part of learning and professional practice.
+The following guidelines describe acceptable and unacceptable behaviours in this course.

 ### In-Class Participation and Quizzes and Teamwork Collaboration
 #### Allowed
 - Collaboration in groups of up to 4 on Canvas quizzes and in-class exercises
+- Dividing questions or tasks among group members is allowed, but all group members are responsible for understanding the complete solution and are encouraged to work through the material together.
+-
 #### Not Allowed
  - One person providing all answers for a quiz/exercise to a group of people of any size
  - Sharing, posting, or distributing answers to other students or websites for quizzes/exercises
  - Answering questions for another student or submitting answers on their behalf
  - Requesting help from previous students in the course or other individuals outside of the course
  - Relying on others to do work for me or not contributing reasonable effort to group activities
- - Dividing up the work for a quiz or exercise between members of an approved group (*Not Recommended*)

 ### Assignments
 #### Allowed
 - Collaborating with your approved group members (usually two) and submitting a shared answer to the assignment
 - Requesting help from the TA or instructor and use the answer/code that they provide
 - Answering general questions about assignments in chat or discussion forums (*Allowed with care*)
-- Use of AI, including GitHub CoPilot, with the understanding that ultimately you must learn the material
+- Group members may divide tasks when completing an assignment, but all group members are expected to contribute meaningfully and understand the complete submitted solution.
+- Use of AI tools, including GitHub Copilot, unless otherwise specified.
+Students are responsible for understanding, critically evaluating, and being able to explain all work they submit, including AI-assisted work.

 #### Not Allowed
  - Working on an individual assignment with a group of people and submitting minor variations of work developed together
  - For group assignments, completing all work independently and providing an answer to the rest of group
  - Sharing solutions to assignments with other students or on the Internet
- - Receiving solutions to assignments from other sources (students, web, tutors)
+ - Receiving or copying assignment solutions from other students, websites, tutors, or other external sources.

 ### Exams
 #### Allowed